verana-labs/verifiable-trust-vpr-spec/spec.md

 - if anyone can *issue* credentials of this schema, or if it is restricted to specific issuers.
 If restricted, how are issuers selected: directly by the trust registry, or through one or more *issuer grantors* by running a validation process.
 - if anyone can *verify* credentials of this schema, or if it is restricted to specific verifiers.
 If restricted, how are verifiers selected: directly by the trust registry, or through one or more *verifier grantors* by running a validation process.

-For being an issuer, issuer grantor, verifier, or verifier grantor, it is needed to have an account in the [[ref: DTR]] and run a validation process.
+For being an issuer, issuer grantor, verifier, or verifier grantor, it is needed to have an account in the [[ref: VPR]] and run a validation process.
 A validation process is run between an *applicant* (the one that would like to obtain a permission for a given schema) and a *validator* (the one that has granted permission(s) for validating applicants and create them permissions).
 Running a validation process usually involve the payment of fees.

 #### Issuers